kingaryaprince/wildfiredetect/ml/README.md

 # Wildfire Image Classification using Deep Learning

-This Python program is designed to train and evaluate a deep learning model for wildfire detection using image data.
-It utilizes Convolutional Neural Networks (CNNs) to classify images into 'fire' and 'nofire' categories.
+This directory contains a collection of machine learning programs, all aimed at image classification, intending to assess and compare their performance.
+The `fire_detect_cnn.py` program utilizes Convolutional Neural Networks (CNNs) to conduct binary classification, determining the presence or absence of wildfires in images.

 ## Requirements